edyu/wtf-zig-comptime/README.md

 Let me illustrate the problem 2 here.
 Say I want to pass in numbers during *runtime* by passing in the number on the command-line (same problem from a file, or from user input), you will have a hard time calling the `squareComptime` and `minComptime` versions.

-My friend [InKryption] put is succinctly in a quote: "comptime exists in a sort of pure realm where I/O doesn't exist."
+My friend [InKryption] put it succinctly in a quote: "comptime exists in a sort of pure realm where I/O doesn't exist."

 If you try to pass in a command-line argument to the function: